louiscb/Operating-Systems/buddy/README.md

 # Report

-For me information read the Memory-Managment.pdf
+For more information read the Memory-Managment.pdf